 In addition to self-concept theory, there's "cultivation theory."
 It also delves into self-report measures to determine emotional self-awareness.

-"If you are the last one chosen for kickball during recess, your peers are giving you an instruction that they don't feel you to be athletic," writes Pyschology Today writer, Michael J Formica MS, MA, EdM.
+"If you are the last one chosen for kickball during recess, your peers are giving you an instruction that they don't feel you to be athletic," writes Psychology Today's Michael J Formica.
 "If your artwork is always chosen to hang in the hallway near the principal's office, your teacher is giving you the instruction that you're artistic.
 If your mother is constantly harping on you to clean up your room, she is giving you the instruction that you're sloppy.
 If your school guidance counselor 'dumbs down' the list of colleges and universities to which you selected to apply, s/he is giving you the instruction that you're not so bright.

 "These are clumsy examples.
 But they point to a very important idea.
 Until we come to an authentic and unclouded idea of who we are, we are only a reflection of the opinions of other people; we are a reflection of what others believe about us, as opposed to what we believe about ourselves.
 People hand us instructions, hold opinions and pass judgment, and we buy in."

 If you’re at all prone to dramatizing, you’ll appreciate this.
-People with positive self- mage don’t over exaggerate things.
-They generally see things as they are without catastrophizing them and have an ability to remain level headed.
+People with positive self-image don’t over exaggerate things.
+They generally see things as they are without catastrophizing them and have the ability to remain level headed.

 It can be hard to do, especially if you’re really disappointed about the outcome of a major event.
-But people with a good self image don’t have time to dwell on negative outcomes.
+But people with good self-image don’t have time to dwell on negative outcomes.
 Instead, they look for the takeaways and for what they can learn from the experience and figure out how to improve upon things for the next time.

-This doesn’t mean that people with positive self image aren’t emotional.
+This doesn’t mean that people with a positive self-image aren’t emotional.
 Not at all.
 What it does mean is that, they aren’t ruled by them and that their relationships with others aren’t at the mercy of their moods.